-- 30.1 Council may, by lease, rental arrangement or other disposition in accordance with this Land Code, allocate lots of available Band Land to Members for residential purposes. - 30.2 A person who is not a member may not be allocated a residential lot. - 30.3 Council may enact Laws providing for interests in First Nation Land that entitle a Member holding such an interest to:

-benefit from the resources in and of that land;

-- (b) grant subsidiary interests and licenses in that land, including leases, permits, easements and rights-of-ways; and - (c) transfer, devise or otherwise dispose of that land to another Member. - 30.4 Council may issue a certificate of the interest to a Member for a lot allocated to that Member. - 31.
-Transfer and Assignment of Interests
+- 30.1 Council may, by lease, rental arrangement or other disposition in accordance with this Land Code, allocate lots of available Community Land to Members for residential purposes. - 30.2 A person who is not a member may not be allocated a residential lot. - 30.3 Council may enact Laws providing for Interests in First Nation Land that entitle a Member holding such an interest to: - (a) benefit from the Natural Resources in and of that land; - (b) grant subsidiary Interests and Licenses in that land, including Leaseholds, Permits and Easements; and - (c) transfer, devise or otherwise dispose of that land to another Member. [amended, June 25, 2013] - 30.4 Council may issue a certificate of the Interest to a Member for a lot allocated to that Member.

+31. Transfer and Assignment of Interests